 Step Four: Input Tracking ID

 The Tracking code with start with “UA” and be followed by several numbers.
 Copy this code and hop over to your Etsy dashboard.
-In Etsy click settings, then select the Web Analytics tab.
+In Etsy click settings, then options, then select the Web Analytics tab.
 Paste your code here.

 That’s it!
 Not too bad, right?
 Allow up to 48 hours for Google Analytics to begin reporting.